pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

         is composed of direct and diffuse components.

     surface_azimuth
         Azimuth angle of the surface in degrees East of North.
-This angle describes the horizontal projection of the normal vector from the surface.
-The pvlib-python convention is defined as degrees East (clockwise) of North, so North = 0°, East = 90°, South = 180°, West = 270°.
+Surface azimuth is specified by the horizontal projection of the normal vector from the surface.
+Azimuth is defined as degrees East (clockwise) of North, so North = 0°, East = 90°, South = 180°, West = 270°.